SelamHemanth/Infobell_Training/23-4-2024/README.md

  * Writing a single value to this file changes the current loglevel to that value; thus, for example, you can cause all kernel messages to appear at the console by simply entering:
 	' echo “8 4 1 7” > /proc/sys/kernel/printk '

- * This is sampple code...
+ * This is sample code...

 ```javascript
 #include <linux/init.h>